 Passing off can protect a business against competitors:

 - selling second-hand goods of a business as new goods

-- using registered trade marks, where registered trade mark infringement claim has no hope of succeeding
+- using registered trade marks, where registered trademark infringement claims have no hope of succeeding

 - selling imitation goods and services, or re-selling goods and services of the business

 - stealing credit for technological developments